 b) Can I use fresh chicken? – You’ll still want shredded chicken, so I recommend doing the following: Use two large chicken breasts (approx 14oz/400g), season and fry both sides to get a nice colour, then fill up with water or chicken stock, pop a lid on and allow to simmer until cooked throughout.
 Depending on the size of breasts this could take between 8-12mins.
 Pop in a bowl and shred with two forks.

-d) Can these be frozen? - Best way to freeze is to freeze them on a tray for a few hours, then transfer to a zip lock bag and freeze up to a month.
+d) Can these be frozen? – Best way to freeze is to freeze them on a tray for a few hours, then transfer to a zip lock bag and freeze up to a month.
 If they were uncooked, just thaw in the fridge and cook as instructed.
 If they were cooked, allow to completely cool before freezing.
-To cook thaw in the fridge and reheat at 180C/350F in the oven until piping hot through the centre.
+To cook, thaw them in the fridge and reheat at 180C/350F in the oven until piping hot through the centre.

 e) Calories – calories based on 10 taquitos using 2 cups chicken breast, Mexican cheese blend for the cheese and 1 tbsp vegetable oil for baking.
 No sides included.